hello-world-zsp/DCGAN-change-font/README.md

 This code works for Chinese fonts changing.
 #
 - The original font images should be .jpg files or '.npy' as a whole, the same for the objective font images.
-The are suggested to be saved in ./data.
+They are suggested to be saved in ./data.
 - format-converting functions (eg. npy2jpg.py) are also provided in the folder 'data'.

 #